 - Encourage good study habits and challenge critical-thinking skills.

 Reviewing test-taking strategies is important, but monitoring overall academic progress and staying in good communication with the teacher will help you ward off potential problems.
 Good reading skills factor heavily in a timed test, so encourage reading (consider magazines, newspapers, or even comic books if he shies away from books) as much as possible.
 Testing also measures critical-thinking ability, so ask him to discuss ideas or voice his opinion often to stimulate these thought processes.

 Most teachers will send home information about the test schedule and class preparation plans well before the test date.
-However, if you don't hear from your child's teacher you should contact her and find out:
+However, if you don't hear from your child's teacher, you should contact her to find out: